 - Kill It with Fire: Hoo boy, that Wildfire blast is a sight to behold.

-- Lancel proves that his knighting was not totally due to his lineage, by displaying that he did in fact have adequate swordfighting abilities.
-Seriously for an effeminate-looking, nervous disposition-having, always dominated lackey, he fought well.
+- Lancel proves that his knighting was not totally due to his lineage, by displaying that he does in fact have adequate swordfighting abilities.
+Seriously, for an effeminate-looking, nervous disposition-having, always-dominated lackey, he fights well.

-- Tyrion's squire saving his life by skewering Ser Mandon Moore with a spear.
+- Tyrion's clumsy and unassuming squire, Podrick Payne, saving his life by skewering Ser Mandon Moore with a spear.

-- Joffrey threatened to be this; he certainly seemed less dumb this episode and he actually stood around until all seemed lost.
+- Joffrey threatens to be this; he certainly seems less dumb this episode and he actually stands around until all seems lost.
 Unfortunately the one time he needs to ignore his mother, he doesn't.

-- Subverted for the Hound who had a major breakdown during the battle.
+- Subverted for the Hound, who has a major breakdown during the battle.

 - Made of Plasticine: My god.
-Sandor slices a man in two, and Stannis cuts the top of a man's head clean off.
+Sandor slices a man in two at least twice, and Stannis cuts the top of a man's head clean off.

 - Meaningful Echo: Tyrion uses "rain fire upon them" — quoting Cersei from an earlier episode who was in turn quoting Lord Tywin.